VirtoCommerce/vc-platform/docs/deploy-from-precompiled-binaries-windows.md

 Now listening on: https://localhost:5001
 ```

-### First sign in
+### First run sign in

-* Open in your browser follow url `https://localhost:5001` in the warning for not private connections that appears click advanced and continue work.
-How to remove this error and use a trusted self-signed certificate please read in this article [Trust the ASP.NET Core HTTPS development certificate](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx)
+* Open `https://localhost:5001` url in your browser.
+"Your connection is not private" might appear.
+Click "Advanced" and "Proceed to ...".
+Read more on removing this error and using a self-signed certificate: [Trust the ASP.NET Core HTTPS development certificate](https://www.hanselman.com/blog/DevelopingLocallyWithASPNETCoreUnderHTTPSSSLAndSelfSignedCerts.aspx)
-* On the first request the application will create and initialize database.
+* The application will create and initialize database on the first request.
 After that you should see the sign in page.
 Use the following credentials:
   * Login: **admin**
   * Password: **store**

 ### Host on Windows with IIS

-VirtoCommerce.Platform project already include the **web.config** file with all necessary settings for running in IIS.
+VirtoCommerce.Platform project already include the **web.config** ffile is already included in the release package.
+It contains all the necessary settings for running in IIS.

-How to configure IIS application to host ASP.NET Core site please learn more in the official Microsoft ASP.NET Core documentation
+Read more in the official Microsoft ASP.NET Core documentation:
 [Host ASP.NET Core on Windows with IIS](https://docs.microsoft.com/en-us/aspnet/core/publishing/iis)

 Open the VirtoCommerce Platform application in the browser.